 The flag is seen here

+at the base camp of Mount Everset.
 Another notable development was Tesco’s decision to include the Devon flag on the packaging of local produce

 Hopefully this practice might be extended nationwide with the appropriate county flags appearing on respective county produce.

-In addition to the registered county flag a banner of the arms of Devon County Council
+Occasionally, a banner of the arms of Devon County Council

-that belong to the council alone and no one else may raise it.
+which belong solely to the council and no one else may actually raise it.
 It is not the county flag.
 A group exists, Bring Back The Devon Flag, promoting the use of the banner as the flag of the county.
 The campaign’s name indicates a misapprehension regarding the council’s armorial banner; it cannot be “brought back” as the county flag because it has never been the county flag!
 Additionally, stylistically, the armorial banner is not an effective flag, the waves and ship elements found on the arms could have made useful charges on a distinct flag but as a whole the arms are both rather too detailed and insufficiently distinctive – red lions are hardly a unique charge – to serve as an effective flag.
 Another campaign, North Devon Flag, promotes a flag specifically for the territory of north Devon per se.

 The green of this flag represents north Devon’s beautiful meadows and valleys; purple reflects the rugged moors and hills; yellow the sandy coast and blue its sparkling seas.
 Finally the Devon town of Newton Abbot has produced its own flag based on the registered county